 On May 25, 2018, Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (the "GDPR") went into effect.
 The GDPR imposes a broad range of strict requirements on companies subject to the GDPR, such as us, including requirements relating to having legal bases for processing personal data relating to identifiable individuals and transferring such information outside the European Economic Area (the "EEA"), including to the United States, providing details to those individuals regarding the processing of their personal data, keeping personal data secure, having data processing agreements with third parties who process personal data as processor, responding to individuals' requests to exercise their rights in respect of their personal data, reporting security breaches involving personal data to the competent national data protection authority and affected individuals, appointing data protection officers, conducting data protection impact assessments, and record-keeping.
-The GDPR increases substantially the penalties to which we could be subject in the event of any non-compliance, including fines of up to the higher of 10,000,000 Euros and 2% of our total worldwide annual turnover for the preceding financial year for more serious offenses.
+The GDPR increases substantially the penalties to which we could be subject in the event of any non-compliance, including fines of up to the higher of 10,000,000 Euros and 2% of our total worldwide annual turnover for the preceding financial year for certain comparatively minor offenses, or up to the higher of 20,000,000 Euros and 4% of our total worldwide annual turnover for the preceding financial year for more serious offenses.
 Given the new law, we face uncertainty as to the exact interpretation of the new requirements and we may be unsuccessful in implementing all measures required by data protection authorities or courts in interpretation of the new law.